-I have two Seal Points at home, Batman and Robyn, but I have had Blue Points in the past, and my friend currently has the cutest Lilac Point at home.
+I have a Seal Point and a Blue Point at home, Batman and Robyn, and my friend currently has the cutest Lilac Point at home.

 To be quite honest with you, at first, I also thought they had a Blue Point until I did some research one night, and there are actually quite a few fascinating differences between the two!